kaustubh-sadekar/LS-HDIB/README.md

 The output file will be saved as `<INPUT_FILE_NAME>_output.jpg`.
 For this specific example it will be input_2_output.jpg

 *For better understanding of the input arguments type `python run.py -h`*

+## Coming Soon
+Easy to use google colab notebook